eggrain/eggrain.github.io/collections/_posts/2025-11-25-initial-work-on-health.markdown

 ---
 layout: post
-title: "How I developed and deployed a new Razor Pages app in a few hours"
+title: "What I want to put into a template of a Razor Pages app"
-date: 2025-11-25 06:35:00 -0800
+date: 2025-11-27 06:35:00 -0800
 categories: ["programming", "c#"]
-permalink: /initial-work-on-health
+permalink: /what-i-want-in-a-razor-pages-app-template
 emoji: 🖤
 mathjax: false
 ---

+I've developed a few different apps with Razor Pages now.
+From my experiences, I've gravitated toward a specific monolithic architecture, set of dependencies, and continuous deployment approach that works for me as a solo developer working on hobby projects.

+I start with `dotnet new razor -o appname`, remove the included frontend assets in `wwwroot`, add NPM, Bootstrap, Sass, a Sass `site.scss`, a `package.json` script to compile Bootstrap to `wwwroot`, ASP.NET Core Identity, Entity Framework Core (with SQLite),`dotnet-ef` to scaffold migrations, application classes derived from `DbContext`, `IdentityUser`, `PageModel`, `Program.cs` changes, a GitHub action to deploy the app to a VM, where it will run as a `systemd` service, served at a subdomain with Apache virtual hosts and secured with Let's Encrypt.

 This last weekend I started a new project, `health`, and deployed it with about one feature developed.
 This blog post describes the steps I followed to develop the minimal viable product and get it deployed.
-Starting with a new Razor Pages app created with `dotnet new`, first I removed the included front end assets in `wwwroot` and instead added Bootstrap and Sass as NPM packages with a `package.json` script to build the Sass-compiled Bootstrap to `wwwroot`.
-Next, I added ASP.NET Core Identity, Entity Framework Core with SQLite, and some basic pages for login, register, and logout.
-After developing a feature, I wrote a GitHub action to deploy the app to my VM, and then did a bit of work on the VM with Apache, systemd, and file permissions to finish up.
+(While this initial work that I've done several times is fresh in my mind, I want to take some notes to document before I make this into an app template.)

 # New Razor Pages app with Sass-compiled Bootstrap